BRUNDHA-J/NER-For-Air-Traffic-Control-Transcripts/README.md

-Voice communication is the main way that pilots and Air Traffic Controllers (ATCos) exchange information.
+"Voice communication is the main way that pilots and Air Traffic Controllers (ATCos) exchange information.
 Recently, a number of projects have looked into the use of Automatic Speech Recognition (ASR) technology to